 Only results of the aggregation to countries and disciplines based on reliable data from at least 30 journals are reported.

 Smaller countries and disciplines suffer from gaps in the displayed results due to insufficient data.

-Overall, one should be careful when interpreting results for smaller countries and disciplines with relatively thin data.
+Results for smaller countries and disciplines with relatively thin data should be interpreted with caution.